shiftyp/rest-in-space/README.md

 ## 📝 Prerequisites

-- Node.js installed (or using the provided IDX environment)
+- Node.js installed (or using the provided Firebase Studio environment)
 - Basic JavaScript knowledge
 - Swagger UI (included in the project)
 - A SpaceTraders.io account (you'll create this during the lab)